 Long term effects could be stricter underwriting guidelines and more competition among insurers since some insurers will be willing to take on risks that others will not.
 There might be either more exclusions, a stricter underwriting process, or an increase to premiums to outweigh risks and claims.

-13. The industry will become clearer about their terms on how outbreaks should be handled in future
+13. The industry will become clearer about their terms to handle outbreaks should in future

 *What are the implications of COVID-19 for the insurance industry? *